Physical Exam

 How many admissions pathways are there for the UofA MD program?

-4 streams (Indigenous, Black, Rural, Regular)
+5 streams (Indigenous, Military, Rural, Black, Regular)

 500

-This must be confirmed before inflating the balloon during catheter insertion to avoid serious injury.
+This must be confirmed before inflating the balloon during catheter insertion to avoid serious injury

 M